luigiqtt/dev-multinode-k8s/README.md

 For example, if you try to change the number of **vcpus** or the **memory** of a node (in the file **k8s.auto.tfvars**) you will see that the virtual machine associated to that node would be replaced, damaging your cluster.
 Then, for this kind of modifications, use the **Virtual Machine Manager** or the **virsh** command.
 You will probably need to restart the node, but your cluster will continue to work properly.

 Another example is the **automatic startup** of the nodes.
 With the default configuration in the repository, the nodes of the cluster start automatically when the host machine boots up.
 If you want to change this behaviour you can modify the **autostart** parameter (in the file **k8s.auto.tfvars**) setting it to false.
 This update can be safely done with Terraform in that no resource will be destroyed.
-When the automatic startup of the nodes is disabled you can startup them simply with the usual Terraform *apply* command or using libvirt.
+When the automatic startup of the nodes is disabled, you can startup them simply with the usual Terraform *apply* command or using libvirt.

 Control the cluster from the host machine
 ---